gamalielcabria/gamalielcabria.github.io/GLGY699_Genomics/Lesson2-1.md

 ---
 title: Lesson 2 - Tree Building
-parent: GLGY699 - Intro to Genomics and Bioinformatics
+parent: GLGY699 Intro to Genomics and Bioinformatics
 nav_order: 2
-has_children: true
 ---

 # What are Phylogenetic Trees